 Remember, from the day you break a bone, think of every next day as a day closer to you being well again.

 Dear friends, if you liked the post, please press the cute like button!
-Perhaps, if you feel adventurous, you can also share our stories!
-It means a world to us!
+Perhaps, if you feel adventurous, you can also share our story or Pin It!
+It means the world to us!
 If you have to travel with a broken leg, share your story with me!
 I’ll try to help as much as I can.